-A University of Arizona tradition for 35 years, the seven-day 2016 Journalism Diversity Workshop for Arizona High School Students ended June 11 with 10 teens learning about reporting basics, media ethics and different storytelling techniques.
+A tradition for 36 years, the Journalism Diversity Workshop for Arizona High School Students in early June teaches teens about reporting basics, media ethics, broadcast and multimedia journalism, design and editing, and different storytelling techniques.

-By the end of the workshop, students had produced a newspaper, a website and multimedia projects.
-The program, sponsored by the Dow Jones News Fund, has been offered at the UA School of Journalism since 1981.
+By the end of the 2017 workshop, students had produced The Chronicle newspaper and website, and multimedia projects.
+The program, sponsored by the Dow Jones News Fund and Concerned Media Professionals, has been offered at the UA School of Journalism since 1981.

 In the past, 2013 workshop participants Ashlee Fenn (Safford) and Milton Guevara (Tucson) each won $1,000 tuituion scholarships, while 2012 workshop participant Yetzabel Rojas (Douglas) won a $1,000 tuituion scholarship.
 Also, 2011 workshop participant Corina Gallardo won a $1,000 writing award.